TahvoTech/data_and_sw_business_study/README.md

 - Edit `EVIDENCE_KEYWORDS` for snippet extraction.
 - Add allow/deny lists for hosts and file extensions.
 - If you have headcount or membership columns, filter in `main()`.
+- To restrict searches to company sites, ensure all target domains are listed in your Google CSE.

 ## Ethics & compliance
 - Use **public sources** only.